-When visiting your dentist, you should let him or her know right away that you have Type 1 diabetes.
-A regular checkup and teeth cleaning every 6 months is standard practice; sometimes, your dentist might want to see you a bit more often.
+When visiting your dentist, you should let him or her know right away that you have type 1 diabetes.
+A regular checkup and teeth cleaning every six months is standard practice; sometimes, your dentist might want to see you a bit more often.
 In addition, there are certain things you’ll need to plan ahead and keep in mind.

 - Eat your normal, healthy meal before your appointment.

 - Bring your glucometer with you to the dentist’s office.

 - You should not undergo any extensive surgery or treatment of serious infection if your blood glucose level is too low or unstable.